AwabMalik/WeatherShopper-Java-Selenium/WeatherShopper-Java-Selenium/README.md

 3. Verify element locators are current
 4. Ensure application is accessible

-## License

-This project is created for educational and testing purposes.

 ## Author

-Created for Weather Shopper automation testing demonstration.
+Created for Weather Shopper automation testing demonstration by Awab Tanveer.

 ---

 **Note**: This project uses Stripe test card numbers.
 Do not use real payment information.